 - Posting and Following the Agenda.
-The open meeting laws require that the public be informed of the time of and the issues to be addressed at each meeting.17 - The Public's Right to be Heard.
-Generally, every agenda must provide an opportunity for the public to address the governing body on any item of interest to the public within the body's jurisdiction.18 If the issue of concern is one pending before the legislative body, the opportunity must be provided before or during the body's consideration of that issue.19 - Reasonable Time Limits May Be Imposed.
-Local agencies may adopt reasonable regulations to ensure everyone has an opportunity to be heard in an orderly manner.20 are created as part of the conduct of the people's business.22 These materials include any writing that was prepared, owned, used, or retained by a public agency.23 They include documents, computer data, e-mails, facsimiles, and photographs.24
+The open meeting laws require that the public be informed of the time of and location and the issues to be addressed at each meeting.16 - Agenda Descriptions.
+Each agenda item shall provide a description of the item sufficient enough to inform the community as to whether they should want to participate and/or be heard on the item. - The Public's Right to be Heard.
+Generally, every agenda must provide an opportunity for the public to address the governing body on any item of interest to the public within the body's jurisdiction.17 If the issue of concern is one pending before the legislative body, the opportunity must be provided before or during the body's consideration of that issue.18

+Reasonable Time Limits May Be Imposed.
+Local agencies may adopt reasonable regulations to ensure everyone has an opportunity to be heard in an orderly manner.19